nanoframework/nanoframework.github.io/content/getting-started-guides/adc-explained.md

 .NET nanoFramework exposes an `AdcController` which should be unique and represent an [AdcController](https://docs.nanoframework.net/api/System.Device.Adc.AdcController.html) class exposing functions to mainly open and gets the channels specificities like the minimum and maximum reference voltage.

 The `AdcChannel` represent an [AdcChannel](https://docs.nanoframework.net/api/System.Device.Adc.AdcChannel.html) that can mainly read values, get the ratio (the percentage of of the value) and the ability to to averaging for a specific number of reads.

+> [!Note]
+>
+> You need to refer to the documentation of your MCU to understand which channel to use.
+There may not be the same number as the pin number.

 ## ADC specific challenges